INESCTEC/predico-collabforecast/documentation/docs/listing_challenges.md

-# Listing Challenges for Open Market Sessions
+# Listing Challenges for Market Sessions

-After retrieving the open market sessions, you may want to list the challenges associated with a specific open market session.
+After retrieving the open market sessions, you may want to list the challenges associated with a specific market session.
 Challenges are opportunities published by the Market Maker (Elia) that Forecasters can submit forecasts for.

+## API Endpoints:

+To interact with the Predicto API and retrieve information about challenges published in open market sessions, you can use the following endpoints:

+- **GET** [`/api/v1/market/session`](https://predico-elia.inesctec.pt/redoc/#tag/market/operation/get_market_session) - Retrieve list of market sessions (you can filter by 'open' sessions with query parameters)
+- **GET** [`/api/v1/market/challenge`](https://predico-elia.inesctec.pt/redoc/#tag/market/operation/get_market_session_challenge) - Retrieve challenges for an open market session.

 !!! info "Prerequisites"
     - **Access Token**: Ensure you have a valid access token.
 Refer to the [Authentication](authentication.md) section if needed.
     - **Open Market Session ID**: You should have the ID of the open market session you're interested in.
 See [Listing Open Sessions](listing_open_sessions.md) to retrieve it.

+!!! tip "Check this out"
+    Check our [Useful Links](useful_links.md) section for additional resources (Jupyter Notebook, API Specifications) to help you get started with the Predico platform.

 ## Retrieving Challenges for an Open Market Session